carpentries-incubator/high-dimensional-stats-r/episodes/04-regression-regularisation.md

 For example, we might say that the point representing the slope and intercept must fall within a certain distance of the origin, $(0, 0)$.
 Note that we are still trying to solve for the line that minimises the square of the residuals; we are just adding this extra constraint to our solution.

+For the 2-parameter model (slope and intercept), we could visualise this constraint as a circle with a given radius.
+We want to find the "best" solution (in terms of minimising the residuals) that also falls within a circle of a given radius (in this case, 2).

 <img src="../fig/rmd-04-ridgeplot-1.png" title="Cap" alt="Alt" width="720" style="display: block; margin: auto;" />